PEVERLY HILL ROAD PROJECT REPORT BACK TO CITY COUNCIL, Mon Apr 19. For the presentation discussed at the meeting, click

 Based on public comments and feedback during the Conceptual Design stage, the preferred alternative provides a shared-use (bicycle and pedestrian) path on the south side of the roadway, and a sidewalk along the north side of the road.

 During the Preliminary Design stage, the City is developing plans to address resident comments received at the last public meeting in March 2019.
-These revisions require additional field surveying and an increase in the project scope and fee.
+These revisions required additional field surveying and an increase in the project scope and fee.
 This request has now been approved by the NH DOT and the revisions are in progress.

 Then, after NH DOT gives their approval on the Preliminary Design plans, the right-of-way process can begin, to obtain the necessary easements and land required to construct the project.
 Preparation of the Final Design plans would also commence at this time.
 It is expected that the right-of-way process and Final Design will take approximately a year, with construction possibly beginning as soon as 2022.